 Tax Guide

-What you need to know about ATO reporting, the Double Tax Treaty, capital gains, and rental income tax.
+What foreign property owners need to know about Indonesian tax, Double Tax Treaties, capital gains, and rental income.
 Updated for 2026.

 Disclaimer: This guide provides general information only and does not constitute tax advice.
 Consult a qualified Australian tax accountant familiar with overseas property for advice specific to your situation.